 Summer is the high season in Florence, starting from mid-May and running through September.
 August may be slightly less crowded due to the absence of Florentines, who leave for their summer holidays.
 Early May and the month of October are typically the best times to visit the city thanks to milder weather.

-What to See in Florence
+Top Things to See in Florence